Sail to a Good Life With the Richer Retirement Portfolio

 How to Replace Income in Retirement

-Retirement, Beginner, Theory
+Retirement, Beginner, Featured, Theory

 I had the distinct pleasure of spending time with my wife’s family this week.
 Between catching up on life events and helping with a few household chores, my father-in-law (let’s call him John) took the opportunity to ask his financially-minded visitor a question directly pertinent to his own immediate goals.